yusufozgur/FLARE_Visualizer/README.md

 Requires a specific version of tagore, which is found at https://github.com/Bahex/tagore, to be installed.
 Make sure tagore is present in PATH.

-To see arguments, run the following command: Rscript FLARE_Visualizer.R --help

 Files are produced by FLARE are taken as input, they are expected to be in the following format

 ```